Joint stochastic localization and applications: Acknowledgment

 \section{Acknowledgment}

-Y. Xu would like to thank Dan Mikulincer for his kind explanation of some results in \cite{eldan2020clt} and for his insightful suggestions, which inspired the discussion in Section~\ref{sec:dan}.
+We would like to thank the referees for their constructive comments, which led to a significant enrichment of this article.
+Y. Xu would like to thank Dan Mikulincer for his kind explanation of some results in \cite{eldan2020clt} and for his suggestion on \Cref{sec:dan}.
 Y. Xu also thanks Joseph Lehec and Fei Pu for providing helpful references during the preparation of this paper.
-We would like to thank Xiyue Han for reading through Section~\ref{sec:3} in the paper.
+We would like to thank Xiyue Han for reading through Section~\ref{sec:3} in an early version of the draft.
 T. Alberts is supported in part by the Simons Foundation Travel Support for Mathematicians grant MPS-TSM-00002584 and NSF grant DMS-2136198.
 Y. Xu is supported by start-up funding from the University of Kentucky and by the AMS-Simons Travel Grant 3048116562.
 Q. Ye is supported in part by the NSF under grants DMS-2208314, IIS-2327113, and ITE-2433190.
+The authors acknowledge the use of Claude solely for proofreading, language editing, and improving the flowchart in \Cref{fig:flowc}.
+All mathematical results, proofs, and conclusions were developed and verified by the authors.